4meta5/reconocer/README.md

 R = 189.
 ```

-Likewise, the sum from X to N can be manually verified:
+The sum from X to N:
 ```prolog
 ?- sum([2,7,11,25,47],0,1,R).
 R = 7 .